warsdd/playlist-creator/README.md

 [See the live Github page here](https://warsdd.github.io/playlist-creator/)

+## Fixes
-(Fixing: issue with stylesheet file path on Github pages, in progress)
+- Stylesheet file path in Github pages, in progress